clamsproject/mmif-visualizer/README.md

 2. service-mbrs-ntscrm-01181182.wav
 3. service-mbrs-ntscrm-01181182.txt

-These files can be found in a compressed folder at `/input/example_files.zip`.
-They can be extracted anywhere on the host machine, as long as they are placed in the subdirectories `video`, `audio`, and `text` respectively. (e.g. `/Users/Shared/archive/video`, etc.)
+These files can be found in the directory `input/example-documents`.
+They can be moved anywhere on the host machine, as long as they are placed in the subdirectories `video`, `audio`, and `text` respectively. (e.g. `/Users/Shared/archive/video`, etc.)

 According to the MMIF file, those three files should be found in their respective subdirectories in `/data`.
 The Flask server will look for these files in `static/data/video`, `static/data/audio` and `static/data/text`, amd those directories should point at the appropriate location: